neelsmith/greek102/docs/index.md

 - **Monday, Jan.
 29**: in-class assessment on participles (recognizing tense and voice, and what principal part the participle is built from)

 ## Week at a glance: Jan.
-24 - 26
+29 - Feb.
+2

 ### Overview

-We will review the form and uses of participles from Greek 101; we will extend our knowledge of participles with the perfect participles.
+We continue to review verbal forms and constructions from Greek 101, and introduce the first and second person.

 ### MWF classes

-- Wednesday: review forms and constructions of present and aorist participles
-- Friday: introduce the perfect participles

 ### CBL

-No CBL this week.
+CBL sections begin this week.